bcolb/EthereumTools/README.md

 A collection of tools that extends the functionality of the interactive javascript console used in geth and eth.

+Note: The current version only works with geth.
+Eth support is under development.

 ## Usage

 First, start Eth or Geth.
 Then navigate to the directory with tools.js and execute the following line of javascript: